Using PlanetScale and TypeORM to build a Node.js REST API

 to src/entity/Task.ts

-then, add the code below:
+then, replace the content with the code below:

 import {